Onni97/abletonlink-node-addon/README.md

 setAudioThread()
 ```

+## Examples
+To see another usage example you can go [here](https://github.com/Onni97/AbletonLinkOnNodeServer).

 ## License
 MIT

 ## Issues
-Prease open new issues on  the [GitHub dedicated page](https://github.com/Onni97/abletonlink-node-addon/issues)
+Please open new issues on  the [GitHub dedicated page](https://github.com/Onni97/abletonlink-node-addon/issues).

 ## Author